What Is CCTV Monitoring

 9. Alarm System Integration:

-– If the system includes an alarm, the alarm components integrates into the overall system.
-It may include pressure switches, flow switches, and audible or visual alarms.
+– If the system includes an alarm, the components integrate into the overall system.
+It may consist of pressure switches, flow switches, and audible or visual alarms.

 10. Pressure Testing: